Real-Time Dam Levels

 Ecological & Recreational Context

 The surrounding catchment of Greenvale also supports diverse local flora and fauna.
 During periods of healthy water levels, the area often sees an increase in recreational activities such as fishing, boating, and camping.
-Authorities must constantly balance the need for human water consumption with the ecological necessity of maintaining healthy river systems downstream.
+However, environmental flow releases must be carefully balanced to protect downstream river health.

 Current Weather & Evaporation Impact